Full Body Red Light Therapy: What to Know

 What Is Full Body Red Light Therapy?

 Full body red light therapy involves the application of visible red wavelengths across the body.
-Many devices also include near-infrared light for deeper tissue exposure.
+Many devices also include near-infrared light for broader light exposure.
 Sessions may take place in spas, wellness centers, or at home using dedicated red light therapy beds or panels.

-It’s non-invasive, requires no downtime, and many find it soothing as part of a wellness routine.
+It’s non-invasive, requires no downtime, and many find it comfortable as part of a wellness routine.

 Key Characteristics of Full-Body Red Light Therapy: